Climate psychology: Climate psychology in practice

 In recent years, climate psychologists are facilitating support groups for activists, particularly those active in the support of pro-environmental behaviors across society.
 Climate psychologists have also engaged directly with climate activists, and even engaged in climate activism themselves.
-For example, in August 2022, scientists and their colleagues came together to protest rebellion outside of the Department of Business, Energy, and Industrial Strategy in London.
+For example, in August 2022, scientists and their colleagues came together to protest outside of the Department of Business, Energy, and Industrial Strategy in London.
 During this time, as shown on the news, many climate scientists were having mental breakdowns and showing extreme signs of emotional turmoil and anguish.
 Climate psychologists over the years have watched not only scientists go through this environmental change, seeing how it has negatively impacted millions.
 They support groups through behavioral practices and studies to help obtain precise data and comprehension from person to person within these activist groups.

 The United States Agency for International Development (USAID) reports that roughly 971 million individuals are residing in regions with moderate to high exposure to climate hazards due to industrial development, environmental exploitation, and excessive consumerism, particularly in the Asia-Pacific and South Asia regions.
 In response to the issues and difficulties resulting from climate change, the Psychological Association of the Philippines (PAP) is actively providing psychological aid during natural disasters and catastrophic events.
 In addition, psychologists around the globe encourage networking and connections to maintain knowledge exchange and create a community of climate action proponents to assure that all individuals have access to the aid and amenities needed in areas currently under pressure from the ongoing climate crisis.